JamyJones/jjdgdjf/msg.md

-Why most developers today can't compare to the founders
+Why are the top 80% most rich men aren't doctors